 Favourite Norfolk place: Has to be Cromer!

-Top Norfolk tip: Head down to the coast and dig into some fish and chips out the wrapping, while sat next to the sea.
+Top Norfolk tip: Head down to the coast and dig into some fish and chips out the wrapping, whilst sat next to the sea.